Table of Contents

 Serving Goli baje

 These are best served with a side of filter coffee and a spicy coconut chutney since they are crispy on the exterior and soft and melt-in-your-mouth inside.
 Serve hot goli baje for weekend dinners, house parties, or as a light snack during tea time.

-Flour – All- purpose flour and rice flour is used in the Goli baje or Mangalore bajji recipe.
+Flour – All-purpose flour and rice flour are used in the Goli baje or Mangalore bajji recipe.
 The rice flour gives crispiness to the goli baje/Mangalore bajji.
 You can also add gram flour to the Goli baje/ Mangalore bajji

 curd/yoghurt – Mangalore Bajji/goli baje is best made with handmade curd that is somewhat sour.

-Other ingredients: In addition to the other ingredients, you’ll need salt, green chilies, curry leaves, sugar, coconut pieces, fresh ginger, asafoetida (hing), baking soda, and vegetable oil.
+Other ingredients: In addition to the other ingredients, you’ll need salt, green chillies, curry leaves, sugar, coconut pieces, fresh ginger, asafoetida (hing), baking soda, and vegetable oil.